0.5.0

 Time

-Renamed fromdatetime
+Renamed fromdatetime.

-library has received small improvements and changes, such as more formatting and slight optimizations for the date object.
+The time library has received small improvements and changes, such as more formatting and slight optimizations for the date object.

 - Less memory usage.